Cydonia7/dotfiles/README.md

 ## Enable private features

-To enable private features and fetch the repositories that contain them, edit the file mentioned above and use:
+To enable private features and fetch the repositories that contain them, edit the file mentioned above with a `features` key inside `data` and use:

 `chezmoi apply -R`

-The `-R` flag is needed to refresh repositories.
+The `-R` flag is needed to force refresh repositories.

 ## Configure the repository with push remote